Skip to main content

 What it looks like: "Our product strategy is to increase retention by 15% and grow ARR to $20M."
 Those are goals, not strategy.
 Goals describe where you want to go.
 Strategy describes how you will get there.

 Real example: A fintech company's "product strategy" document contained three OKRs and a table of metrics.
 When I asked how they planned to increase activation by 20%, the answer was "we're going to improve the onboarding flow."
 That is a tactic, not a strategy.
-A strategy would explain why the onboarding flow is the highest-leverage intervention, what specific user segment they are targeting, and what about their approach will succeed where others have failed.
+A strategy would explain why the onboarding flow is the highest-impact intervention, what specific user segment they are targeting, and what about their approach will succeed where others have failed.

 What good looks like: A strategy connects diagnosis, guiding policy, and coherent action (Richard Rumelt's framework).

 • Diagnosis: "Our activation rate for SMB users is 23%, vs. 67% for enterprise users.
-The gap is caused by SMB users hitting a complexity wall during setup — they need a simpler path to value."
+The gap is caused by SMB users hitting a complexity wall during setup.
+They need a simpler path to value."

 • Guiding policy: "We will build a streamlined SMB onboarding experience that gets users to their first successful workflow within 10 minutes, without requiring admin setup."